In-Context Probing: Toward Building Robust Classifiers via Probing Large Language Models: Results

-We now look more holistically at the performance of probing compared to in-context learning, across different tasks and model sizes.
-To reduce the clutter, we only visualize the performance of the model trained (or prompted) with the number of training examples that lead to the best performance.
-That is an average of $3$ demonstrations for the in-context learning approach and $167$ training examples for the in-context probing approach (we will discuss the sample efficiency in \Cref{sec:sample-eff}).
-For each model size and task, we look at the average F1 score of the model over the $5$ different seeds of sampling the training examples.
-We further show the standard deviation of F1 scores when varying the instructions.
-As results in \cref{fig:q2} suggest, for larger models, in-context probing achieves competitive results to in-context learning with significantly less variance.
+We now look more holistically at the performance of in-context probing compared to in-context learning, across different tasks and model sizes.
+For each model size and task, we look at the performance of the $3$ methods using $5$ different seeds of sampling the training examples.
+We further show the standard deviation of the performance when varying the instructions.
+Same as the previous experiment, for all of the methods we pick the number of training examples to be the one that results in the highest performance.
+As results in \cref{fig:q2} suggest, for larger models, in-context probing achieves competitive results to ICL with significantly less variance.

-Importantly, for smaller models, we observe that the performance of the in-context learning approach is usually worse than random predictions.
-Probing is performing significantly better than random predictions, and even on par with in-context learning scores of larger models.
+Importantly, for smaller models, the performance of the in-context learning approach is usually close to random predictions. in-context probing, however, is performing significantly better than random, and is even on par with the ICL scores of \emph{larger} models.
+This highlights the usefulness of in-context probing when resources are limited and only smaller models can be employed.